 ROTATIONS is a collaborative movement practice centering disabled wisdom and the process of access.
 Founded by queer immigrant artists of color Pelenakeke Brown and Yo-Yo Lin, and led by and for intersectional, multidisciplinary dance artists, ROTATIONS centers the knowledge and wisdoms of Mad, Deaf/deaf/HoH, chronically ill, sick, and disabled dancers—cultivating the ways we create in our wholeness, challenging dominant perceptions of dance-making, and celebrating the ritual of being together through the Internet.
 ROTATIONS is in-motion, a process of turning, an energetic cycle, an orbit of celestial bodies, a movement that circles all of us.
 ROTATIONS moves in cycles.
 Each cycle is a series of 8 movement classes taught by different practicing, disabled dance artists.

-Covid-19 brought dominant life together on the Internet, yet living and building community online is nothing new for disabled folks.
-As the pandemic continues and cities proceed with re-opening, chronically ill and disabled wisdom continue to be further invisibilized.
-With ROTATIONS , we are committed to honoring and archiving the expertise of our crip communities.
+Covid-19 brought dominant life together on the Internet, yet living and building community online was nothing new for disabled folks.
+As the pandemic is deemed “over” and cities go back to pre-pandemic practices, chronically ill and disabled wisdom continue to be further invisibilized.
+With ROTATIONS, we are committed to honoring and archiving the expertise of our crip communities.